Encrypting File System (EFS): Frequently Asked Questions

-Disclaimer: To use EFS, please consult your Technology Support Professional or IT Contact.
+Disclaimer: To use EFS, please consult your Technology Support Professional or IT Contact before encrypting your data.

 The EFS or Encrypting File System is a file system available in Microsoft's Windows operating systems.
 The technology transparently allows files to be stored encrypted on NTFS file systems to protect confidential data from attackers with physical access to the computer.